Dallinger/Dallinger/docs/source/dummies_node.rst

                     "in its pending_transmissions".format(self, what)
                 )

 If it's neither ``None`` nor a specific Transmission then the function just gives up and raises an error.
-This means the function is not nearly as flexible as ``transmit()`` (what if you want to receive a nested list of ``Transmission`` objects and subclasses of ``Transmission``?), but it's also much simpler as a result and no one has ever needed more complex functionality so I think we're ok.
+This means that this function is not nearly as flexible as ``transmit()`` (what if you want to receive a nested list of ``Transmission`` objects and subclasses of ``Transmission``?), but it's also much simpler as a result and no one has ever needed more complex functionality, so I think we're ok.
 ::

         else: